dailydrip/elmconf-2016/README.md

 exciting stuff - all history of `Msg`s, see the whole model with expandos.

 ZOMG export the `Msg` history, move to different browser, import it there!

+#### What is next for Elm?

+- Work on code swapping
+- Server-side rendering
+- Improve Packaging
+- ???
+  - Platforms?
+    - Server
+    - Mobile
+    - WebAssembly
+  - Tools?
+    - Type Suggestions
+    - REPL
+  - Misc?
+    - Single-Page Apps Documentation
+    - HTTP in core
+    - Timely Fixes

+One of the points is, what's a way we can work on something that's not just an improvement but maybe hasn't been done in programming languages before.

 #### Slides: